 Rapid Rootrainers are particularly beneficial when growing bedding plants, such as begonias and lobelia; for softwood cuttings like chrysanthemums and geraniums; for salad crops; and for herbs.

 Good for: a wide variety of seeds including bedding plants, salad crops and herbs plus softwood cuttings

 Wooden Cold Frame

-Cold frames are valuable additions in the garden, either as cold weather plant protection or for warming soil.
-Place pots and seed trays inside and ventilate regularly to harden them off ahead of planting in the ground.
+Cold frames are valuable additions to the garden, either as cold-weather plant protection or for warming soil.
+To harden off pots and seed trays before planting in the ground, bring them inside and ventilate them on a regular basis.
 Cold frames also provide excellent frost protection for small plants in spring, when late frosts pose a threat to growing plants.
 You can also place your cold frame over an area of soil ahead of planting to gently warm the soil in advance, helping encourage the plant to establish.

 Good for: hardening off, protecting tender plants from mild frosts, advance warming of soil

 A fleece grow tunnel is a simple way to provide excellent protection against harsh weather conditions.
-Use it to protect your plants against frosts, with the fleece generating warmth and insulation while still allowing sunlight to reach your plants.
+Use it to protect your plants against frosts.
+The fleece will generate warmth and insulation while still allowing sunlight to reach your plants.